Amber Sharma

 This framing emerged from the four core problems.
 Partners needed clarity on where they stood (context), confidence in who they were competing against (transparent peers), and concrete actions to close gaps (actionable guidance).

-The question wasn't "how do we give partners more data?"
-They already had data.
-It was "how do we transform performance metrics into competitive intelligence that drives action without KAM intervention?"
+The question was how do we transform performance metrics into actionable competitive intelligence that drives self-serve decisions?

 Product Goals

-Transform fragmented performance data into competitive intelligence that drives self-serve actio
+Transform fragmented performance data into competitive intelligence that drives self-serve actions

 We focused on three interconnected outcomes that would reduce KAM dependency while building partner trust.